apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**2 Philadelphia police officers shot, 1 fatally at airport garage**
+**‘Taylor Swift: Eras Tour’ Concert Film Makes $2.8M In Previews – Box Office**

-You can read more about it [here](https://www.cbsnews.com/philadelphia/news/shooting-at-philadelphia-airport-police-officer-terminal-d-e-garage/).
+You can read more about it [here](https://deadline.com/2023/10/box-office-taylor-swift-eras-tour-concert-film-opening-1235572671/).

 ## Requirements
 - Python 3.8